If you have allergies, you know they can make you miserable. But are they a problem for life, or can you grow out of them?

 Allergist/immunologist Lily Pien, MD, answers common questions about how allergies work, the importance of testing and what you need to know before choosing a doctor.

 Allergies are a common problem that researchers believe affect 50 million people in the United States.
 They happen when your immune system reacts to a foreign substance in your body.
+And allergies can start at any age.

 Dr. Pien says there’s not a definite answer to that question.
 She says, “Some individuals can lose clinical symptoms to allergens — which can occur with some medication allergies, such as penicillin.
 Children can sometimes outgrow food allergies like milk and eggs, and mild reactions to venom from insect stings.”